Urgent Care FAQsThe Queen’s Health Systems

 When it comes to serious, life-threatening medical issues, you should visit an emergency room.
 Whether you should go to urgent care or the ER depends on the severity of your health condition.

-For more information on urgent care clinics and emergency rooms, please see The Queen’s Health System guide Urgent Care v.
+For more information on urgent care clinics and emergency rooms, please see The Queen’s Health Systems guide Urgent Care v.
 Emergency Rooms.

-The Queen’s Health System has six urgent care clinics conveniently located at The Queen’s Medical Center and Queen’s Island:
+The Queen’s Health Systems has six urgent care clinics conveniently located at The Queen’s Medical Center and Queen’s Island:

 Queen’s Island Urgent Care